jmoniz155/code-quiz/README.md

 ## Credits
 * [Credits]
-I would like to give credit to my Varsity Tutor for helping me understand how to use javascript building a password generator.
-I have learned so much in this assignment.
+I would like to give credit to my Varsity Tutor for helping me understand how to use javascript building a code-quiz.
+I have learned so much on this assignment.
 Really taking the time to explain how to read and understand the acceptance criteria to generate code and using google.

 ## Table of Contents
 [Description]